 This collaboration of faith-based, non-profit, government, private, and community organizations has come together to form what is now considered a national model.
 The founding Campus agencies, Central Arizona Shelter Services, Maricopa County Health Care for the Homeless, St. Joseph the Worker, and St. Vincent de Paul, share a combined history of over 100 years of service to homeless individuals in our community.
 By combining their efforts, they are now better able to serve a truly vulnerable community who all too often remain hidden in our society and whose chronic needs are often unmet.

 The Human Services Campus mission is to use the power of collaboration to provide

 solutions to end homelessness.
 Our vision is our community without homelessness and our legacy is a model for collaborative community solutions.

-° Of the more than 7,500 unduplicated homeless individuals who visited the Brian Garcia Welcome Center this past year, more than half initiated a strategy to achieve self-sufficiency.
+° Of the nearly 7,000 unduplicated homeless individuals who visited the Brian Garcia Welcome Center this past year, more than half initiated a strategy to achieve self-sufficiency.

 ° Medical and case management Outreach Teams collaborate to reach across the county four days per week to engage fearful or service-reluctant homeless families and individuals.

 ° Over 7,000 men and 3,000 women have received shelter services; over 2,000 individuals have acquired transitional or permanent housing.
 Campus agencies work together to ensure the ongoing success of those who have gained housing.

 ° Over 5,000 homeless U.S. Veterans have been served and connected to resources designed to end their homelessness.

 ° Over 4,000 individuals have received birth certificates and over 4,000 have received other identification critical to their ability to become self sufficient.

 ° Nearly 4,000 individuals have become employed this past year.

 ° 700 shelter beds located on or near the Campus are filled to capacity each night.

 ° More than 1,000 disabled individuals received Supplement Security Income benefits.